 For a limited time only, purchasing an Amazon Echo won’t only contribute to the company’s coffers, ten percent of the proceeds will also be paid out to charitable causes.

 If you shell out for this particular version of the Echo, you’ll have to be cool with visitors to your home being distracted by its bright red design, characteristic of all (RED) products, though you could always pop it behind the sofa if you’d prefer a little less visual stimulation.

 The good news is that the (RED) Echo is the very latest version of Amazon’s smart speaker, reviewed by Digital Trends earlier this month.
 We praised it not only for its improved sound over the original device, but also for its more compact size.
 The only difference is the color, as the regular Echo is offered in various fabric styles and colors, including charcoal, sandstone, and heather gray in fabric, or oak or walnut veneer.

 The red version costs $100 — the same as the regular Echo — with 10 percent heading to charity if you order before December 31, so that’s a whole $10 going to charitable causes.
-The (RED) Echo starts shipping on December 6, but the company is taking pre-orders now.
+The (RED) Echo starts shipping on December 6, but the company.

 Product (RED) tech

 Amazon, which has other (RED) products for sale on its site, is by no means the first tech company to partner with the nonprofit brand.
 Apple is another high-profile company that’s been involved for years, offering lots of its gear — all in red — to consumers.